joeattardi/picmo/README.md

 # Emoji Button
-Vanilla JavaScript emoji picker ⚡️
+Vanilla JavaScript emoji picker 😎

 ![Screenshot](https://raw.githubusercontent.com/joeattardi/emoji-button/master/screenshot.png)

+Emoji Button turns an ordinary button into an emoji picker.
+When the target button is clicked, the emoji picker will be shown and a callback will be executed when an emoji is picked.

 ## Demo